SamuelGuaimaB/Ingenieros-Paralelos/src/README.md

 From the hardware perspective, the software currently reads from:

 - USB camera
-- start button event through Arduino
+- Start button event through Arduino

 And writes to:

-- steering servo
+- Steering servo
-- drive motor
+- Drive motor

 ---